On the Serre conjecture for Artin characters in the geometric case: Construction of Artin representation

 \end{thm*}

 We need the following (small) generalization of [SGA 4, Exp.\ IX, Cor 2.7.4].
-This should be well-known to experts, but we could not find a suitable reference\footnote{ If the reader is comfortable with using the language of $\infty$-topos, the lemma is a consequence of \cite[A.8.3.2, A.7.5.3]{Lu}. }, so we include a proof for the sake of completeness. \begin{lem*} Assume that $\Lambda$ is a noetherian ring.
+This should be well-known to experts, but we could not find a suitable reference, so we include a proof for the sake of completeness. \begin{lem*} Assume that $\Lambda$ is a noetherian ring.
 Let $I$ be a {\normalfont(}small{\normalfont)} filtered category, and consider a functor $X_{\bullet}\colon I^{\mr{op}}\rightarrow\mr{Sch}^{\mr{coh}}$, where $\mr{Sch}^{\mr{coh}}$ is the category of coherent schemes {\normalfont(}{i.e.\ }quasi-compact quasi-separated schemes{\normalfont)}.
 Assume that for any morphism $i\rightarrow j$, $X_j\rightarrow X_i$ is affine.
-Let $X_\infty:=\invlim X_\bullet$.
+Put $X_\infty:=\invlim X_\bullet$.
 We have a canonical equivalence

 \end{lem*} \begin{proof} We denote $D(Z,\Lambda)$ by $D(Z)$.
 First, let us show the full faithfulness.
 We take $\mc{F},\mc{G}$ in $D^{\mr{b}}_{\mr{c}}(X_i)$ for some $i\in I$, and we must show that the canonical homomorphism